Drammens Museum, Marienlyst

 The Lyche pavilion from 1990 has several halls with a permanent exhibition of the museum's art and design collection, two halls for temporary exhibitions, a lower floor with magazines and technical rooms, as well as an open area inside and out with public facilities, café and museum shop.

-Lystgården Marienlyst on Strømsø in Drammen arose in the middle of the 18th century through the acquisition of parceled urban land, and after drainage work, the farm became a large stately built agricultural property.
-Today the sports facility and the bathroom are located on the farm's grounds.
-Marienlyst was first named "Weyersfryd" after the owner War Councilor and War Commissioner Hans Thomas Weyer and later on "Tøndersfryd", after the new owner city councilor and Justice Hans Henrik Tønder.
-Both of these owners lived on Strømsø and they also owned the Danvik farms above.
-The farm was named "Marienlyst" when merchant and shipowner Hans Mallings bought the farm in 1809 after the deceased Tønder and named it after his wife Elisabeth Marie Tidemand.
+Lystgården Marienlyst on Strømsø in Drammen was developed in the middle of the 18th century through the acquisition of city loops, and after drainage works the farm became a large stately agricultural property.
+Marienlyst Stadium and Drammens Badet are located on the farm's grounds.
+Marienlyst was first called "Weyersfryd" after the owner War Councilor and War Commissioner Hans Thomas Weyer and then "Tøndersfryd", after the new owner Justice Hans Henrik Tønder.
+Both of these owners were residents of Strømsø and they also owned the Danvik farms.
+The farm was named "Marienlyst" when merchant and shipowner Hans Malling bought the farm in 1809 after the late Tønder and named it after his wife Elisabeth Marie Tidemand.

 Buildings, garden and museum

-A manor or country villa - Villa suburbana - was a place for informal sociability.
-Agriculture supplied the urban household with agricultural goods and provided hay and pasture for the livestock.
+A pleasure farm or country villa, villa suburbana, was a place for informal conviviality.
+Agriculture supplied the urban household with agricultural goods, and provided hay and pasture for the livestock.

 In the difficult times after 1814, wealth gradually waned and lavish sociability.
 From 1843, the owner was the gardener, Jørgen Knudsen, who ran a large garden on «Enga», as the farm was popularly called.
 In 1873, Marienlyst was sold to textile manufacturer Jørgen Fuglesang.
 The dirt road was gradually divided and parceled out to a riding arena and sports park.
 The Fuglesang family sold the farm to Drammen municipality, which handed it over to Drammens Museum in 1911.
 Here the museum opened its first collections for the city anniversary the same year.

 The facility was "restored" to a museum by architect Christian Fredrik Arbo in 1911.
-He designed the roof sheets, parts of the gates and fences, and the museum park in a strict neoclassical style, which was laid out after the museum's main building was built in 1928.
-He also designed this.
+He designed the roof sheets (later removed), parts of the gates and fences, and the new museum park in strict neoclassical style, which was laid out after the museum's main building was built in 1928.

-After serving as a display room for the museum's collections 1911-1928 and then as a pleasure manor museum / magazine for many years, Marienlyst is now undergoing a restoration process with the aim of recreating the farm as a pleasure garden from around 1800.
+After having functioned as a display room for the museum's collections 1911-1928 and then as an amusement park museum and magazine for many years, Marienlyst is now undergoing a restoration process.
+The museum will revitalize and update the facility, not least by including the public along the way.

 The southern part of Hallingtunet Museumsparken houses some old relocated log houses from Hallingdal, which was the museum's first approach to an open-air museum.
 A living room from Torpo in Ål participated in the Anniversary Exhibition in Kristiania in 1914, and after the exhibition, the museum was allowed to keep the house.
 In 1917, the museum bought a storage cage from Tune in Ål (1710) and set it up the following year.
 Then followed the stable from Villand, the attic from Rue and a sauna from Rud (Hol) (all from around 1770).